Catelli's Restaurant

 Where the Alexander Valley Feeds the Table

-That sourcing orientation is not incidental to Catelli's identity — it is the identity.
+That sourcing orientation is central to Catelli's identity.
 The broader culinary tradition this restaurant belongs to is one that took hold across Northern California in the 1990s and deepened through the 2000s: kitchens that treat the farm relationship as a structural decision rather than a marketing footnote.
 On this corridor, between Healdsburg and Cloverdale, that tradition has particular weight.
 The Alexander Valley AVA produces Cabernet Sauvignon and Zinfandel with the kind of consistency that attracts serious winemakers, and the farming infrastructure that supports viticulture here also supports kitchen gardens, livestock, and small produce operations that feed the area's restaurants.

 The Ingredient Tradition This Kitchen Sits Inside

 That positioning matters for how you read the menu.
 The ingredients arriving from Sonoma County's farms and ranches are the same ingredients that supply kitchens far up the prestige ladder.
 The difference is in format and context.
 A comparable commitment to regional sourcing at the fine-dining tier shows up at Blue Hill at Stone Barns in Tarrytown or Smyth in Chicago, where ingredient provenance is woven into the tasting menu narrative.
-In Geyserville, the same sourcing ethic lands in a more relaxed dining room, at a price point consistent with a neighborhood restaurant rather than a destination tasting counter.
+In Geyserville, the same sourcing ethic lands in a more relaxed dining room, at a modest price point.

 Geyserville's Dining Register and Where Catelli's Fits